Veggissss/FFT2SD/README.md

 These models will be fine-tuned to extract medical information from the medical prose text and fill out the `null` fields from a JSON formatted data model.
 The models result will be compared with a pre-filled correct labeled data model corresponding to the given input.
-The model will then use back-propagation to adjust its weights by using a loss function.
+The model will then use back-propagation to adjust its weights by using the calculated loss.

 An overview of how the dataset is structured, along with training and the evaluation process: